 Find more Utah state history in SLC with our article 10 Best Things to do in Salt Lake City with Kids.

-6. Splash and Play at Thunder Junction All Abilities Park
+Spend the Afternoon at Thunder Junction All Abilities Park

 Dinosaurs and trains?!
 Whoever designed this park knew how to attract kids.
 Thunder Junction All Abilities Park features a climbing wall, splashpad, slides and swings, and even an “erupting” volcano.
 And it includes a complete wheelchair accessible playground.